Victor-starr/Victor-starr/README.md

 ## 💫 About Me

 I’m Victor, a full-stack developer who recently completed the Software Engineering roadmap at Software University (SoftUni).
 My programming journey began in high school and quickly evolved into a true passion.
 I primarily work with JavaScript — a language that many find challenging, but one I value for its versatility and power.
 As the second of three siblings, I’ve always been driven to forge my own path.
-With my training at SoftUni now complete, I’m excited to take the next step and pursue a Bachelor's degree in Computer Science in a different country in Europe.
+With my training at SoftUni now complete, I’m excited to take the next step and pursue a Bachelor's degree in Computer Science.

 ## 🎓 Education & Certifications
 - **Software University (SoftUni)**: Completed comprehensive training in software engineering, covering programming fundamentals, web development, and advanced JavaScript frameworks. [softuni.bg](https://softuni.bg/)